The IDS Student Leadership Council

 • Provide event recap write-ups and work with Advocacy and Analytics Chair to assess event KPI’s, as well as propose improvements or ideas for future events

-Communications Chair
+Content & Communications Chair

-• Capture and collect documentation and assets related to SLC events and efforts
+• Capture and collect documentation and assets related to SLC events and efforts (photographs, videos, and other media)

 Advocacy and Analytics Chair

-• Leads the collection and analysis of data in order to assess the effectiveness of SLC initiatives, as it pertains to fulfilling the SLC mission.
+• Leads the collection and analysis of data in order to assess the effectiveness of SLC initiatives, as it pertains to fulfilling the SLC mission

-• Researches developments in the field of Information Design, in collaboration with IDS faculty and students, to propose relevant curricular changes to the SLC and IDS program.
+• Researches developments in the field of Information Design, in collaboration with IDS faculty and students, to propose relevant curricular changes to the SLC and IDS program

-General Council
+General Counsel

 • Assist on basic event logistics, as well as capturing assets for the board to use for communications purposes (video and photography of event attendees and panel speakers)